 Select the appropriate code from the following list and enter it in box 16 (country code of recipient).
 Also use the following codes to complete box 18 (country code of NQI), if applicable.
-See the instructions for box 16 (and box 18, if applicable) on page 14 before selecting a country code.
-Note: Countries italicized are those with which the United States had entered into an income tax treaty at the time these instructions were printed.
+See the instructions for box 16 on page 14 (and box 18 above, if applicable) before selecting a country code.
+Note.
+Countries bolded and italicized are those with which the United States had entered into an income tax treaty at the time these instructions were printed.